LuckyNum/obsidian-time-tracker/README.md

 ## Usage

 After installation, you can access the time tracking features from the Obsidian sidebar or through the command palette.

-## Contributing

-Contributions are welcome!
-Please see the [contribution guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License